 Golder Games completed their ICO token sale on the 15th of November 2018 and within two months the ICO was abandoned, key members of the ICO were out of the country on holidays soon afterwards and the $12 million raised was missing.
-How does a project of an already existing product with a small staff in a country with low wages close two months after raising $12 million?
+How does a project of an already existing product with a small team in a country with low wages shutdown two months after raising $12 million?
 The answer is simple as you’ll soon find out.

 Throughout the ICO token sale the message that GLDR would only increase in value and they even said they would adjust “monetary policy” to maintain GLDR value at no less then 100 GLDR to 1 US Dollar.